 This post was sponsored by GRAMMAR and I received product to review.
 All opinions and editorial direction my own.

-One of my favourite things about being a blogger of the ethical inclination is fostering a strong sense of story.
+One of my favourite things about being an ethical blogger is fostering a strong sense of story.
 While I find the world of mainstream fashion blogging a little too intimidating and a lot too fast paced for me, the sustainable fashion space is such a beautiful place for building community.
 Not just with our followers (who are often oh so lovely and keen for a lil chat), but with the brands we work with too.
 Whilst sponsored content is the thing that helps us, you know, eat and stuff, we also genuinely care about the brands we forge connections with.
 There are so many amazing stories and ways of working out there, all run by brilliant innovators for social change.
 It’s enough to give anyone hope in a grim world.

 One of my favourites in that case has got to be GRAMMAR.
 Way back in September I covered their kickstarter campaign, and it’s been lovely to sit back and watch as my internet friends surpassed their fundraising goal by nearly $4000, and subsequently went into production.
 There’s something so exciting about being there, witnessing the moment a dream starts to turn into reality, so imagine how beautiful it has been for me to now be involved in the next stage of that process: having the real deal in my own hands!